uc3m-aerospace/MOLTO-3BP/README.md

 ### Dependencies
 A recent version of Matlab is needed to run the code (R2016a or newer).

+## Acknowledgment

+This code was developed by Nereida Agüera during her Master Thesis.
+Andrés Marco modified and enhanced part of the code in his Master Thesis.
+Thanks also to Mick Wijnen for his contribution.

 ## Quick Usage Guide

 In order to optimize a mission, the user needs to call the main function *molto_3bp.m* providing an input structure.
 The user only need to define the departure and target orbit radiuses.
 Here you have an example: